 Evidence of registration |

-You must provide evidence that you're eligible to register as a pharmacist.
+You must provide evidence that you're eligible to register as a pharmacist in the country you completed your qualification.
 Provide one of the following:

 To obtain this evidence, contact your pharmacy registration authority, not your university.
 If the document is to show ‘eligibility to commence the registration process’, it must refer to both you and your university by name. |